kwilteam/kwil-js/MIGRATING.md

 # Migrating from Kwil SDK v3

-Below is a list of all key changes from the [Kwil v3 SDK](https://www.npmjs.com/package/kwil).
+Below is a list of all key changes from the [Kwil v3 SDK / old Kwil SDK](https://www.npmjs.com/package/kwil).

-Note that this SDK must be used with a Kwil Daemon that is running the CometBFT Release (Kwil Daemon v0.6.0+).
-If you are not using the CometBFT Release, please use [Kwil v3](https://www.npmjs.com/package/kwil).
+Note that this SDK must be used with a Kwil Node v0.6.0 and above.
+If you are not using a Kwil Node on v0.6.0 or above, please use the [old Kwil SDK](https://www.npmjs.com/package/kwil).

 ## Breaking Changes